The Garden Grazer

 Other flavors: Try fresh lemon juice instead of lime juice, more garlic or even roasted garlic, shallots, green onions (scallions), or a splash of apple cider vinegar.
 You can also add a hint of sweetness with 1/2 teaspoon agave or your own favorite sweetener.

-Peppers: These add a lot of great flavor to this salsa, so change it up with a variety of your own favorites!
-Try a tasty combination of bell peppers, jalapeno, Anaheim, serrano, poblano, etc.
+Peppers: These add a lot of great flavor to this salsa, so change it up with a variety of your own favorites.
+Try a combination of bell peppers, jalapeño, Anaheim, serrano, poblano, etc.

-Texture: Adjust the texture and consistency of the salsa to your liking.
-For a smoother salsa, simply pulse it more.
+Texture: Adjust the texture and consistency of the salsa to your liking!
+For a smoother salsa, pulse it more.
 For a chunkier salsa, pulse it less.

-Overhead view of salsa blended together in a large food processor
+Blended fresh garden salsa in a food processor

 Serving

-Salsa is a great snack, appetizer, or side dish with tortilla chips.
+I love salsa as a snack, appetizer, or side dish with tortilla chips.
 But you can also spoon it on a variety of main dishes to enhance the flavor.
 A few ideas include:

-• Tacos and tostadas: Right before serving, top it on homemade Chickpea-Walnut Tacos, Double Decker Tacos, or your own favorites.
+• Tacos and tostadas: Try it on these homemade Chickpea-Walnut Tacos.

-• Burritos and burrito bowls: This Vegan Burrito Bowl is delicious topped with a variety of sauces and salsas.
+• Burritos and burrito bowls: This Vegan Burrito Bowl is delicious topped with a variety of sauces & salsas.

-• Breakfast dishes: Add a scoop on top of your favorite Tofu Scramble (or Southwest Tofu Scramble).
+• Breakfast dishes: Scoop it on Tofu Scramble (or this Southwest Tofu Scramble).
 It's also tasty in breakfast burritos!

 • Flavor your rice: I often take plain rice to the next level with flavorful "salsa rice" for burritos, fajitas, etc. Simply stir together freshly cooked rice (or quinoa) with salsa to add quick and easy flavor.